 One of the best things I ever did for my career was to take public speaking classes.
 Before those classes, I used to only speak to other engineers.
 When I typically started off a conversation with them I would say, "I used a c value of 0.95 for that section of impervious cover."
 They'd nod their heads and understand what I said perfectly.
 A non-technical person would be scratching their head wondering if I was speaking in a strange language.

 Over time I learned that it's the non-technical person that was in charge of budgets and/or making business decisions.
 If they have no idea what you're doing or you can't persuade them that your project is critical, they'll allocate time and resources elsewhere.
 It is imperative that you communicate effectively with non-technical people to persuade them about that important win, budget, money, or decision.

 So what's the solution here?
 Is it making pretty images or large displays?
 Is it writing at a level for non-technical readers, or is it being able to speak clearly?
 The answer is all three.

 Achieving proficiency in all three is completely feasible but it does require some time on your part.
 My suggestion for being able to speak clearly is to join a public speaking group such as Toastmasters.
 They're very low cost and you get a high return on your time/investment.

 Yet Another Language to Learn

 If you want to learn how to write well I'd suggest getting a copy of The Elements of Style.
 My first copy was a gift from a dear friend and it's made a difference in my writing.

-Finally, if you want to learn how to make high impact visualizations, I’d suggest visiting an Art Museum or at least look on the Internet for Zen and Wabi Sabi types of Art.
-I’m a big fan of the minimalist, but powerful visualizations, where less is always more.
+Finally, if you want to learn how to make high-impact visualizations, I'd suggest visiting an Art Museum or at least looking on the Internet for Zen and Wabi Sabi types of Art.
+I'm a big fan of minimalist, but powerful visualizations, where less is always more.